jdkandersson/algorithms-data-structures/library/hash_set/description.md

 ### Clone

 Copy all elements in the hash set to a new hash set.
 May or may not clone individual elements.
 It has O(n) time complexity.

+## Observations

+Implementing the HashSet relies on the HashMap functions.
+In fact, it is a thin wrapper around HashMap.
+The difference is that each added element is added to the HashMap with the element set to the key and the value set to some constant.
+This means a little logic is required for constructing from a source of elements, adding elements to the set and iterating over the set.
+The other functions are one liners using the operations exposed by the HashMap.